Skip to Content

 The decision to share passwords should be based on mutual consent and comfort.
 It’s important to have an open and honest conversation about it.
 Discuss why you feel it’s necessary, and consider the implications it could have on your relationship.
 Remember, trust is not just about having access to each other’s private information; it’s about feeling secure even without that level of oversight.

-See also 10 Clear Signs He Can’t Resist You
+See also 10 Signs He’s Only Texting You Out of Boredom

 Trust vs Privacy in Relationships